Tips from startup CEOs and CTOs managing distributed teams on how to run a remote development team

 We at YouTeam know it firsthand.
-Helping our clients extend their development teams, we often deal with scepticism and lack of trust surrounding remote workers which, however, changes as soon as they give it a try.
+Helping our clients extend their development teams, we often deal with skepticism and lack of trust surrounding remote workers which, however, changes as soon as they give it a try.

 Despite certain risks involved, there are multiple examples of successful tech startups and great products built entirely or partially by the distributed tech teams.
-To prove this, we’ve decided to reach out to some of such companies, including Zapier, Doist, Toggl, HubStaff, Buffer, Wistia, Product Hunt, and ask them about their best practices for hiring and managing remote development teams.
+To prove this, we’ve decided to reach out to some of such companies, including Zapier, Doist, Toggl, Hubstaff, Buffer, Wistia, Product Hunt, TMetric, and ask them about their best practices for hiring and managing remote development teams.

 I. Why do companies go remote?